Support us! GearJunkie may earn a small commission from affiliate links in this article. Learn More

 Performance-use jackets typically have very breathable materials designed to dump extra heat and dry quickly, so you don’t have to remove the jacket during vigorous activity.
 Many will have synthetic insulation that breathes a little better than down and will retain its insulating properties even when wet from external moisture or perspiration.
 These jackets will usually have a water-resistant finish but will not be fully waterproof, so most people will also bring along a thin, non-insulated waterproof shell jacket.

-The Arc’teryx Atom Heavyweight Hoody weighs just 16.6 ounces with its lightweight and breathable 30-denier nylon shell and Coreloft synthetic insulation, making it ideal fast paced activities like cross-country skiing or hiking.
+The Arc’teryx Nuclei SV Parka weighs just 1 lb., 5.2 oz. with its lightweight and breathable nylon shell and Coreloft synthetic insulation, making it ideal for activities where overall weight and bulk is a concern.

 A man is wearing the Arc'teryx Atom Heavyweight jacket while hiking above Lake Tahoe.

-The Arc’teryx Atom Heavyweight is a lightweight, performance-oriented jacket that weights just 1 pound; (photo/Nick Bruckbauer)
+The Arc’teryx Atom Heavyweight is a lightweight, performance-oriented jacket that weighs just 1 pound; (photo/Nick Bruckbauer)

 We also like the Rab Cubit Stretchdown Hooded Jacket (18.7 ounces) and the Outdoor Research Coldfront Down Hoodie (20.6 ounces) as versatile choices that blur the line between daily wear and technical use.
 Both of these jackets are warm enough for daily use in milder winter weather (down to about 25 degrees Fahrenheit), but also have simple, lightweight designs that also make them suitable for more active use.